mkim-MASI/Multi-room-Heater/README.md

 "dynamics_generate.slx" is the file we used to generate our C code.
 The executable was created by first altering our generated C files to prompt the user for input and give output instead of using hard coded values.
 Then, we built the executable from these files.

-'FinalReport.docx' is our final report for this project
+'FinalReport_PostEdits.docx' is our final report for this project